devopsguytm/nodejs-tekton/README.md

 kubectl apply -f ci-cd-pipeline/tekton-triggers/tekton-dashboard.yaml -n tekton-pipelines
 ```

-1. Create ServiceAccount, Role and RoleBinding
+1. Create a new ServiceAccount, Role and RoleBinding.
+In K8s this new ServiceAccount will be used for running the EventListener and starting the PipelineRun via the TriggerTemplate.
+The actual Pipeline will still run as the ServiceAccount defined in it.
 ```
 kubectl apply  -f ci-cd-pipeline/tekton-triggers/webhook-service-account.yaml  -n env-ci
 ```